boazbk/tcs/lec_06_loops.md

 This is known as the _Church Turing Thesis_.
 (Unlike the _extended_ Church Turing Thesis which we discussed in [PECTTsec](){.ref}, the Church-Turing thesis itself is widely believed and there are no candidate devices that attack it.)

 ::: {.bigidea #definecompidea }
-We can precisely define what is means for a function to be computable by any possible algorithm.
+We can precisely define what it means for a function to be computable by _any possible algorithm_.
 :::